-Now let’s understand this definition of robots using some examples.
+Now let’s understand this definition of robots with some examples.
 You can discuss the very same examples with kids and ask them to evaluate some other machines as well to decide if they are robots.

-1) Hand blender
+1. Hand blender

 - Is it a machine?
-Yes it is.
+Yes, it is.

 - Does it do a specific task?
-Yes it does.
+Yes, it does.

 - Does it need human intervention?
-Yes it does.
+Yes, it does.

 - Is it operated by a computer program?
 No

-A hand blender is just a machine being used by a human but is not a robot.
+Conclusion: A hand blender is just a machine being used by a human but is not a robot.

-2) Washing Machine
+2. Washing Machine

 Ask the above questions one by one and you will finally realize that a washing machine is a robot.
 It has some level of intelligence.
 It can decide how much detergent it wants.
 It takes the decision of volume and temperature of water it needs.
 There are washing machines with even more intelligence.

 So yes, a washing machine is a robot.
-OMG we had a robot in our home for years now!!
+OMG, we had a robot in our home for years now!!